yoninazarathy/shalev/README.md

 Shalev is also related to the world of automatic software creation (e.g. GitHub co-pilot).
 A general paradigm that it attempts to employ is [flow engineering](https://arxiv.org/abs/2401.08500).

 We note that Shalev can help with creation of freeform text, mathematical formulas, bibliography, computer programming code (appearing in book), [TikZ](https://texample.net/tikz/examples/) illustrations and other elements appearing the book.

-Shalev is closely tied to GitHub, Pandoc, and LaTeX.

 ## Main idea